Tillsonburg home sales jump to new July record

 The more comprehensive year-to-date average price was $446,278, up 14.6% from the first seven months of 2019.

-The dollar value of all home sales in July 2020 was $43.8 million, a large 53.5% increase from the same month in 2019.
-This was a new record for the month of July and was also the largest dollar value of homes sold for any month in history.
+The dollar value of all home sales in July 2020 was $43.8 million, a large 53.5 per cent increase from the same month in 2019.
+This was a new record for the month of July and was also the largest recorded dollar value of homes sold in this area for any month in history.

 Tillsonburg District Real Estate Board members provide professional real estate services to buyers and sellers of all types of property.
 Its members are part of the Ontario Real Estate Association and the Canadian Real Estate Association, and as such subscribe to a high standard of professional service and a strict Code of Ethics.
 Tillsonburg District Real Estate Board listings can be found on www.realtor.ca.